dogweather/forkful/content/en/elm/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?

-Rounding numbers is tweaking a decimal to its nearest whole value or to a specified number of fractional digits.
-Programmers round to reduce complexity, improve readability, or match precision requirements.

 ## How to:
 Elm's `Basics` module provides nifty functions for rounding: `round`, `floor`, and `ceiling`.
 Here's how to use them.

 ```elm